zerodeleo/boilerplate-authentication/README.md

 - How do I authenticate a user?

 # SETUP

+Clone this repo.
+Install dependencies in root and client folder.

 ## 1. Setting up mongodb
 - Login to mongodb atlas
 - Create new project